-1. To enable the students to understand the importance of English and to develop their basic proficiency in the English language.

-- 2. To train the students to expand their vocabulary and to understand the usage of vocabulary technically and literally. - 3.
+- 1. To enable the students to understand the importance of English and to develop their basic proficiency in the English language. - 2.
+To train the students to expand their vocabulary and to understand the usage of vocabulary technically and literally. - 3.
 To develop the reading competence of the students through the sub skills of reading. - 4.
-To equip the students with an ability to produce grammatically correct sentences and coherently well-developed paragraphs. - 5.
+To equip the students with grammatically correct sentences and coherently well-developed paragraphs. - 5.
 To enable the students to develop an appreciation of how the formal elements of language and genre shape meaning and to gain richer understanding of both the text and the cultural context.

-- Reading Comprehension: Short story Cause, Then Cure from Wise and Otherwise by Sudha Murthy.
-Reading Skills: SQW3R Method and guessing and predicting. - Vocabulary Building: Word formation Root words Prefixes and Suffixes Word formation. - Remedial Grammar: Error correction related to: Subject Verb Agreement, Noun Pronoun Agreement, and other aspects that are reflected through their writing. - Writing Skills: Sentence structure Use of Phrases and Clauses in sentences Sentence Types: Assertive, Declarative, Interrogative, Exclamatory, sentences and Simple, Compound, Complex and Compound-Complex Sentences Usage of punctuation marks.
+Reading Comprehension: Short story Cause, Then Cure from Wise and Otherwise by Sudha Murthy.
+Reading Skills: SQW3R Method and guessing and predicting.

+Vocabulary Building: Word formation - Root words - Prefixes and Suffixes - Word formation.

+Remedial Grammar: Error correction related to: Subject - Verb Agreement, Noun - Pronoun Agreement; and other aspects that are reflected through their writing.

+Writing Skills: Sentence structure - Use of Phrases and Clauses in sentences -Sentence Types: Assertive, Declarative, Interrogative Exclamatory, sentences and Simple, Compound, Complex and Compound-Complex Sentences - Usage of punctuation marks.